rsandeep15/Flicks/README.md

 Describe any challenges encountered while building the app.

-- There would be times were I would encounter issues because I would unwrap a nil value
+- There would be times where I would encounter issues because I would unwrap a nil value
 - Filtering results required keeping track of two data structures and it was easy to confuse them and get subtle bugs

 ## License